 When you’re asked to enter a six-digit verification code, do one of the following:

-Obtain the verification code on your iPad or another trusted device that’s connected to the Internet: Look for a notification on that device, then tap or click Allow to make the code appear on that device.
+Obtain the verification code on your iPad or another trusted device that’s connected to the internet: Look for a notification on that device, then tap or click Allow to make the code appear on that device.
 (A trusted device is an iPhone, iPad, iPod touch, or Mac on which you’ve already turned on two-factor authentication and on which you’re signed in with your Apple ID.)

 Obtain the verification at a trusted phone number: If a trusted device isn’t available, tap “Didn’t get a verification code?” then choose a phone number.

 Obtain the verification code on a trusted device that’s offline: On a trusted iPhone, iPad, or iPod touch, go to Settings > [your name] > Password & Security, then tap Get Verification Code.
-On a trusted Mac with macOS Catalina, choose Apple menu > System Preferences > Apple ID > Password & Security, then click Get Verification Code.
+On a trusted Mac with macOS 10.15 or later, choose Apple menu > System Preferences > Apple ID > Password & Security, then click Get Verification Code.
 On a trusted Mac with macOS 10.14 and earlier, choose Apple menu > System Preferences > iCloud > Account Details > Security, then click Get Verification Code.

 Enter the verification code on the new device.